 Connecting to CockroachDB from Python

 Python is a widely used scripting language as well as the tool of choice for many data scientists and data wranglers.
-In this example we'll use the +psycopg+ python-postgresql package to connect to CockroachDB.
+In this example We'll use the +psycopg+ python-postgresql package to connect to CockroachDB.

 To install the +psycopg+ package, issue the following command: